What is photogrammetry?

 Remote sensing describes a suite of technologies that use overhead photography and sensors to create detailed maps for measurement and study.

-What is Structure from Motion (SfM)?
+What is Structure from Motion (SFM)?

 Structure from Motion is a technique that calibrates two-dimensional images into a reconstruction of a three-dimensional structure, scene, or object.

-Using ultra-high-resolution digital surface imagery, SfM can produce incredible point-cloud-based 3D models with similar measurement quality to LiDAR.
+Using ultra-high-resolution digital imagery, SfM can produce incredible point-cloud-based 3D models with similar measurement quality to LiDAR.

 What is a geographic information system (GIS)?